dcgerard/seqgendiff/README.md

 devtools::install_github("dcgerard/seqgendiff")
 ```

-To get started, check out the vignette by running the following in R:
+To get started, check out the vignettes by running the following in R:

 ``` r
 library(seqgendiff)